PETITION TO AVMA

 ACVBM 2023 ANNUAL CONFERENCE

-The 2023 ACVBM Annual Conference will be held IN PERSON the day prior to the start of the International Herb Symposium!
-Join us Thursday, June 8th 2023 in the Faculty Hall at Wheaton College in Massachusetts for lectures by molecular biologist Dr. Kevin Spelman and ethnobotanist Mark Plotkin, Ph.D.
+The 2023 ACVBM Annual Conference was held on Thursday, June 8th 2023 in the Faculty Hall at Wheaton College in Massachusetts.
+Molecular biologist Dr. Kevin Spelman and ethnobotanist Mark Plotkin, Ph.D were our speakers.

 The Ethnobiology of the Amazon, presented by Mark Plotkin, Ph.D.

 The rainforests of the world are disappearing at an alarming rate, and countless species of plants, animals and fungi face certain extinction.
 At the same time, we are witnessing the destruction of indigenous cultures who possess unique and vital knowledge of the therapeutic properties of these healing organisms.
 For decades, the western pharmaceutical industry has been dismissive of the healing potential of natural products, claiming that the future of new drugs was to be manifested through laboratory wizardry.
 However, the so-called "Psychedelic Renaissance" has changed the paradigm as the entheogenic compounds and shamanic wisdom offers enormous potential in the successful treat of diseases that have been considered incurable.